jktrn/enscribe.dev-hexo/source/_posts/writeups/pico22/buffer-overflow-series.md

 title: Buffer overflow 2
 level: h2
 description: |
-  'Control the return address and arguments.
+  Control the return address and arguments.
   This time you'll need to control the arguments to the function you return to!
 Can you get the flag from this [program](asset/pico22/buffer-overflow/vuln-2)?
   You can view source [here](asset/pico22/buffer-overflow/vuln-2.c).
 And connect with it using:
-  `nc saturn.picoctf.net [PORT]`'
+  `nc saturn.picoctf.net [PORT]`
 hints:
   - 1. Try using GDB to print out the stack once you write to it.
 size: 105%